rosscg/crisis-data/README.md

   update_data_periodic allows new hashtags to be added to the tracked tags depending on their prevalence in the detected Tweets.
 REFRESH_STREAM should be set to true, to add the new tags periodically.
 Create the event object - at the least it needs a name.
 Optionally add coordinates for the geo stream.
 Add keywords.
 Keywords cannot include spaces.
-High-priority keywords run as normal, low-priority return a proportion of the Tweets as set in config.py.
+High-priority keywords run as normal, low-priority keywords are saved when the queue is not full.
 Use this to reduce load.
 Run streams, disable OS auto-sleep.

 After collection: